NuevoFoundation/workshops/content/python-turtle/_index.md

     turtle.forward(50)
 ```

-Notice that `turtle.forward(50)` has 4 spaces in front of it, because it is both inside of a function definition, and inside of a `for`-loop!
+Notice that `turtle.forward(50)` has 2 tabs in front of it, because it is both inside of a function definition, and inside of a `for`-loop!

 {{% /notice %}}